November 5, 2024

 The Institute for Supply Management not only publishes an index of manufacturing activity each month, they publish two days later a survey of service sector firms.
-The business activity index jumped 6.6 points to 59.9 in September after declining 1.2 points in August.
+The business activity index backtracked by 2.7 points in October to 57.2 after having jumped 6.6 points to 59.9 in September.
 We tend to focus on the business activity component as a measure of “production” because it seems to track better with the pace of economic activity.
-It has softened during the course of the past year, but is still comfortably above the breakeven level of 50.0.
+It has softened during the course of the past year, but this index jumped sharply in the past two months.

-It appears that activity in the service sector climbed sharply in September in the wake of the Fed’s initial rate cut.
-At its current level the ISM group says that is consistent with 1.9% growth in GDP.
+It appears that activity in the service sector climbed sharply in both September and October in the wake of the Fed’s initial rate cut.
+At its current level the ISM group says that is consistent with 2.4% growth in GDP.
+After climbing 2.8% in the third quarter we expect GDP growth in the fourth quarter of 2.5%.

 Comments from respondents include:

-The orders component surged by 6.4 points in September to 59.4 after rising 0.6 point in August to 53.0 after having jumped 5.1 points in July..
-That is the highest level for this component since February 2023.
-After a big drop in June orders have climbed sharply in the past three months.
-Comments from respondents include: “Busy season” and “New service lines opening, with new sites of care coming online.”
+The orders component fell 2.0 points in October to 57.4 after having surged by 6.4 points in September to 59.4.
+The September level was the highest level for this component since February 2023.
+After a big drop in June orders have climbed sharply in the past four months.
+Comments from respondents include: “More construction requests” and “Slightly lower due to holding back funds until after the U.S. presidential election.”

 .

-The supplier deliveries component rose 2.5 points in September to 52.1 after having climbed 2.0 points in August.
+The suppler deliveries component rose 4.3 points in October to 56.4 after climbing 2.5 points in September to 52.1.
 This component is reversed in the sense that a reading above 50 percent indicates slower deliveries to service sector firms, while a reading below 50 percent indicates faster deliveries.
-Thus, firms reported slightly slower delivery times in September versus somewhat faster deliveries in August.
-Comments from respondents include: “Less supply and logistics constraints, with increased availability of materials” and “Slightly lower at 96 percent of purchase orders received on time versus 97 percent the previous month.”
+Thus, firms reported slower delivery times in both September and October.
+Comments from respondents include: “Deliveries are impacted by the recent hurricanes” and “Data is coming from government agencies, which are swamped with the elections.”

-Finally, the price component rose 2.1 points in September to 59.4 after having risen 0.3 points in August.
-Twelve service sector industries reported an increase in prices paid during the month.
+Finally, the price component fell 1.3 points in October to 58.1 after having risen 2.1 points in September to 59.4.
+It turns out that 18 of the last 19 months have been below 60.
+Fifteen service sector industries reported an increase in prices paid during the month.
 Prices continue to climb at a moderate rate in the service sector.

 The manufacturing sector of the economy has contracted since November of 2022 as inflation has continued to climb at a much faster than desired pace.
 However, the service sector continues to expand at a respectable pace.
-We are looking for 2.0% GDP growth in the third quarter followed by 2.5% GDP growth in the fourth quarter.
+We got GDP growth of 2.8% in the third quarter and we expect 2.5% GDP growth in the fourth quarter.

 .Stephen Slifer